karthiksteve/ct_image_denoising/README.md

 **Conference/Journal:** IEEE Medical Imaging
 **Year:** 2024
 **Paper Location:** `report/Base_Paper_Noise_Aware_Complementary_GAN.pdf`

+**Our Project:** GAN-Based Architecture for Low-dose Computed Tomography Imaging Denoising

 This implementation is based on the methodology described in the referenced paper, implementing the dual-head generator with orthogonality constraints and dual discriminator architecture for medical CT image denoising.